theobald-software/theobald-software.github.io/content/_en/xtract-universal/abap-reports.md

 ### How to use the Report component
 {% include _content/en/xu-specific/define-extraction.md %}

-More information on working with the Report component is provided in the following sections.
+{% include _content/en/abap-reports/report-workflow.md %}

 ---

+More information on working with the Report component is provided in the following sections:

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}